atala-community-projects/pluto-encrypted/README.md

 [SDK Reference](https://github.com/elribonazo/pluto-encrypted/blob/master/packages/database/modules.md)

 ### How to use

-We currently provide 2 database storages, one IndexDB and one InMemory storage.
+We currently provide 3 database storages - InMemory, IndexDB, and LevelDB.
 In order to use this package, you must first install the database and pass a storage engine.

 ```bash